limlei2/LimsAIToolbox/README.md

    cd backend
    mvn clean install
    ```
+   NOTE: Before running `mvn clean install`, you have to first add the API keys of OpenAI and Gemini into application.properties.
+See "Environment Configuration" below

 3. **Run the Backend Application**
    After the dependencies are installed, you can run the Spring Boot application using: